oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 Security lists are deployed by Core Landing Zone only for very generic rules in some cases, or to satisfy some services that still do not support NSGs (like OCI Bastion service) or if explicitly requested by users through Terraform overrides.

-**NSGs require that network-aware resources (with a VNIC) further deployed on Core Landing Zone network are properly associated with Core Landing Zone managed NSGs.**.
+**Since NSGs are not inherited by resources, they must explicitly associated by customers on a per-resource basis.**.

-Core Landing Zone NSGs enforce opinionated north/south and east/west connectivity for each workload type, so that every subnet only talks to the tiers it actually depends on.
-The sections below summarize the intent of each NSG family together with the default ingress and egress flows they enable.
+Core Landing Zone native NSGs enforce opinionated connectivity for each workload type.
+The following three sections describe the default NSGs controlling traffic inside each VCN.
+When the VCNs are connected and on-premises connectivity is configured, another set of cross-vcn NSGs is deployed (see section **Cross-VCN Network Security Rules**).
+Customers can also bring their own NSGs through *\*_additional_nsgs* variable overrides.

 #### Three-Tier VCN NSGs

-The NSGs in Three-tier VCNs enforces the classic load balancer → application layer → database path.
-It also provides for SSH connectivity into servers eventually deployed in the VCN.
+The NSGs in Three-tier VCNs enforce the classic load balancer → application layer → database path.
+They also enable SSH connectivity into servers eventually deployed in the VCN.

 - **lbr-nsg**
   - **ingress**: from the list of external CIDRs/protocols/ports defined by the combination of *tt_vcn\*_external_allowed_cidrs_into_web_tier* and *tt_vcn\*_web_ingress_destination_ports*.